Doctoral Student Public Humanities Fellowship

-Duration of the Fellowship is August 2018 to June 2019, including mandatory attendance at a two-day orientation on August 20-21, 2018 in New York City and subsequent workshops.
+Duration of the Fellowship will be announced soon and will include mandatory attendance at a two-day orientation in New York City and subsequent workshops.
 The Fellowship stipend is $8,000, plus a $500 travel and research stipend.
 The Fellowship is supported by a grant from The Andrew W. Mellon Foundation.
 Shared office space will be provided at the NYU Center for the Humanities.

 During the course of the Fellowship, Fellows will have the opportunity to participate in events sponsored by Humanities New York.
 Fellows are also eligible for project funds from HNY to support public programs developed during the course of their Fellowship.
 Throughout the Fellowship, Fellows are encouraged to work collaboratively with HNY to identify community partners, explore public humanities methods and programs, and share findings as their research progresses.

 - The Fellow is required to attend a two-day orientation on August 19th and August 20th run by Humanities New York at their New York City office.